gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 descriptor file.
 But the saved time is not worth it.
-The scanning of the service files is quick enough that you won't even notice that it took a few milliseconds more that systemd systemctl would need for an action.
+The scanning of the service files is quick enough that you won't even notice that it took a few milliseconds more than systemd systemctl would need for an action.
 The only thing is that a syntax error in any service descriptor on the disk will result in a warning message flashing by on every call to